backdrop-contrib/content_limiter/README.md

 # content_limiter

-<p>Allows for limiting the total amount of nodes of each type and gradual reduction.</p>
+<p>Allows for limiting the total amount of content pieces for each content type and gradual reduction.</p>

 <h1>My first module play nice!</h1>